-- Move the RCP to the home position (provided there are no electrical or mechanical issues - Exhaust all air from the mast, which lowers the mast to its nested position.
+- Move the RCP to the home position (provided there are no electrical or mechanical issues with the RCP). - Exhaust all air from the mast, which lowers the mast to its nested position.

 To stow the mast using the emergency stow button: